pzins/IC05/README.md

 # Projet IC05

+---
 ## amazon

 #### Description :
-This projet consists of two part:
+This projet consists in two parts:
-* First, the data has to be scraped from an online store in order to build links between items.
+* First, the data is scraped from an online store in order to build links between items.
-* Secondly, the data has to be reprensented as a graph.
+* Then, grap representation of the data.

 #### Members :
 * Daniel Artchounin